3D B-fieLds in the InterStellar medium and Star-forming regions (3D-BLISS): I. Using Starlight Polarization in the Massive IRDC Filament G11.11-0.12: Dust Properties and Alignment Function

 \subsection{The Grain Axial Ratio or Grain Elongation}

 The shape of interstellar grains is a crucial parameter determining the polarization cross-section $C_{\rm pol}$ and the resulting polarization degree (\citealt{Draine2021}).
 However, this parameter is poorly constrained for interstellar dust.
-In this section, we will first determine the axial ratio of the oblate grain shape (i.e., grain elongation) in the outermost regions of G11 by comparing the maximum observed starlight polarization efficiency with the modeled one derived from the \textsc{DustPOL\_py} code, and assume that the grain elongation does not significantly change from the outer to inner regions of the filament.
-Yet, theoretical study suggests that the grain elongation can increase with grain growth due to the effect of grain alignment (\citealt{Hoang2022_Graingrowth}).
+In this section, we will determine the axial ratio of the oblate grain shape (i.e., grain elongation) in the outermost regions of G11 by comparing the maximum observed starlight polarization efficiency with the modeled one derived from the \textsc{DustPOL\_py} code.